9. Configuration Management Policy

-WayToHealth standardizes and automates configuration management through the use of Ansible and Terraform scripts as well as documentation of all changes to production systems and networks.
-Ansible automatically configures all WayToHealth systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.
+W2H standardizes and automates configuration management through the use of Ansible scripts as well as documentation of all changes to production systems and networks.
+Ansible automatically configures all W2H systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.

 - 06 - Configuration Management